zelezniak-lab/7BBG1002/alignments/alignments_tutorial.md

         nano query.fasta
         ```

-    -   Paste the following sequence (this is PETase from Ideonella sakaiensis, Yoshida et al 2016, Science):
+    -   Paste the following sequence (this is PETase from Ideonella sakaiensis, Yoshida et al 2016, Science), write to file (control + W) and exit nano:

         ```
         >A0A0K8P8E7